rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 #### Test Results
-Following the instructions above, a cluster admin can create an environment limiting (via RBAC and `namespace`) what the tenant admin can deploy.
+Following the instructions above, a cluster admin can create an environment limiting (via RBAC and namespaces) what the tenant admin can deploy.
 Once these restrictions are in place, a tenant admin can then deploy applications
 (ex. [bookinfo](https://istio.io/docs/guides/bookinfo.html) - note, as described above, the bookinfo manifests provided in the Istio repository would need to be updated to deploy under the